Protect Your Home from Winter Weather: 5 Easy & Affordable Tips

 Not only will caulking your windows seal warm air inside your home, creating a toasty winter-weather haven — it can also help you save money by reducing your energy bill.
 Win-win.

 Our fifth tip?
 Prep an emergency kit, which is a stash of supplies to keep you healthy and safe in the event of a winter power outage.

 Here's a preliminary list to help you get started:

 You should also prepare an emergency kit for your car in the event that you get stuck in the cold.
 Include the above items (swap non-perishable food for energy bars and water), and add these as well:

 As with many things in life: preparation is key.
 Follow these key tips to proactively protect your home for the remainder of the winter.
-(And if you have questions about the Hedge Base Package, don't hesitate to reach out.)
+(And if you have questions about the Hedge Packages, don't hesitate to reach out.)